-The chosen sampling technique for this analysis was purposeful or judgmental sampling based on the needs of the study.
-The volunteer nature of the population limits us to analyses based on the representativeness of the sampling by judgment.
-This technique, along with establishment of one or more specific desired criteria for selection before the actual sampling process takes place, ensures that the sample will provide the most accurate and representative data for cost replacement calculations since a random sample is not possible.
+Chosen sampling technique should always follow the purpose of the study, which means that representativeness of cross-section sales for purposes of cost replacement is best accomplished by purposeful or judgmental sampling.
+This technique, along with establishment of one or more specific criteria for selection before the actual sampling process takes place, ensures that the sample will provide the most accurate and representative data for cost replacement calculations not necessarily provided by a random sample.

-We used the benchmark criterion of a minimum of 2.00 percent sales in an area for selection.
-The total sales of the selected CRH cross-section were also set at a desired level of 62.00 percent.
+We used the criterion of a minimum of 2.00 percent sales in an area for selection.
+The total sales of the selected CRH cross-section were required to be a minimum of 62.00 percent.

-Sixteen of the 19 larger cross-section dealers sell into Area 4 with DFA Dairy Brands-Lebanon, Rutters and Turkey Hill having the greatest percentages of sales to the area.
-Only six dealers out of the 16 who sell into Area 4 meet the predetermined criterion of a minimum of 2.00 percent sales in the area and were selected as the cross-section for cost replacement purposes.
-Overall sales percent for the CRH cross-section was 51.77 percent, lower than the predetermined desired percent.
-Adding additional sales data from those companies with less than 2.00 sales percent into Area 4 did not make enough difference to include them in the analyses.
-We also determined that one of the CRH cross-section companies for both last year and this year had a dramatic decrease in percent sales into the area which affected the total sales figures.
+Nine of the 19 larger cross-section dealers sell into Area 5; sales are dominated by DFA Dairy Brands - Sharpsville and Turner Dairy Farms.
+Six dealers out of the nine who sell into Area 5 meet the predetermined criterion of a minimum of 2.00 percent sales in the area and were selected as the cross-section for cost replacement purposes.
+The overall sales percent for the CRH cross-section is 75.27 percent, meeting the predetermined criterion of 62.00 percent.

-Exhibit 1, Table 1, shows that the sales by product data for the CRH cross-section are close to the same as that of all dealers selling into Area 4 considering the top 5 selling products.
-The CRH cross-section for Area 4 is fully representative of all dealers selling into the area.
+Exhibit 1, Table 1, shows that the sales by product data for the CRH cross-section are just slightly more than 2.00 percentage points more than all dealers selling into Area 5 considering the top 5 selling products.
+The CRH cross-section for Area 5 is fully representative of all dealers selling into the area.